MaShisongLab/ModuleEnrichmentAnalysis/README.md

-# EnrichmentAnalysis
+# ModuleEnrichmentAnalysis

 **An algorithm for performing GO and MP term enrichment analysis in mouse**

-**EnrichmentAnalysis** is a algorithm to perform enrichment analysis for mouse gene sets.
+**ModuleEnrichmentAnalysis** is an algorithm to perform enrichment analysis for mouse gene sets.
 The GO term annotations were obtained from Ensembl BioMart, while the MP term annotations were obtained from MGI ([Mouse Genome Informatics](https://www.informatics.jax.org/downloads/reports/index.html)).

 ## Table of Contents
 - [Install](#Install)